 The purpose of a retainer is to preserve and stabilize the results of your orthodontic treatment.
 Retainers control movement, limit potential changes in tooth position, and hold your teeth in their correct alignment.
 This helps the surrounding gums, bone, and muscle to acclimate to the new positioning of your teeth.
 There are a few different types of retainers, and Dr. Norman will determine which type is best for you and provide instructions on how to best care for your new retainer.

 Types of Retainers

-- Removable retainers can be taken out for eating and hygiene routines, but they get lost easily.
+- Removable retainers can be taken out for eating, as well as for brushing and flossing.

 - For removable retainers, store them in a case when they are not being used.
 Also, bring a case with you when you go out to make sure they don’t get lost.

 - If you don’t want to keep track of your removable retainer, a fixed retainer may work for you!

 - Since fixed retainers are typically only used on bottom teeth, you may have a clear plastic retainer in addition to the fixed retainer.

 - With a fixed retainer, pay extra attention to brushing and removing tartar while flossing.
 Floss threaders are a great tool to pass floss through the nooks and crannies between your fixed retainer and teeth.

 Cleaning a retainer is simple!
 A toothbrush and toothpaste are all you need.
 Brush your retainer just like you’d brush your teeth.
 You may also choose to soak your retainer every once in a while.
 Talk to Dr. Norman about the best way to keep your retainer clean long-term.